Nonparametric Causal Decomposition of Group Disparities: Estimands

 where $Y^g$ and $D^g$ are, respectively, the potential outcomes of $Y$ and $D$ when assigned group $g$, and $Y^{g,d}$ is the potential outcome of $Y$ when jointly assigned both group $g$ and treatment $d$.

 Certain equivalences between equation (\ref{eqt:CMA}) and our unconditional decomposition can be established under very strong assumptions: two unconditional ignorability assumptions for $G$, i.e., $Y^{g,d} \indep G$, $\forall d,g$, and $D^g \indep G$, $\forall g$; two SUTVA-type assumptions, $\E_g \left(Y^{g,d} \right)=\E_g \left(Y^d \right)$ and $\E_g \left(D^g \right)=\E_g (D), \forall d,g$; and a cross-world independence assumption \citep{pearl_direct_2001}, $Y^{g,d} \indep D^{g'}, \forall d,g,g'$.
 Under these assumptions, the conditional direct effect (CDE) equals our baseline component; the pure indirect effect (PIE) equals our prevalence component; and the portion attributable to interaction (PAI) equals our effect component.
 These equivalences are intuitive: both the CDE and the baseline component capture a group-based outcome difference when the intermediate variable, $D$, is held at $0$; both the PIE and the prevalence component address the role of the prevalence of $D$ in the relationship between the group and the outcome; finally, the PAI and the effect component both reflect how the effect of $D$ interacts with group membership.
-Importantly, the assumptions needed for establishing equivalence above are stronger than the corresponding assumptions needed for identifying equation (\ref{eqt:CMA}).